Case Interview Math – Know THIS Before Your Consulting Interview

 Market Sizing Math

 When Davis, founder of My Consulting Offer, was preparing for his interviews, he frequently practiced his market sizing skills at dinner.
 One night, his friend challenged him to estimate the number of potential bachelors available for her.
-On this page, Davis walks step-by-step through his assumptions.
+In this article on Market Sizing Questions, Davis walks step-by-step through his assumptions.
 Here, he walks through the actual calculations:

 My friend attended college with me.
 She was a non-American student and I knew she wanted to marry someone who could give her American citizenship, so I started with the US population – 320 million.